Aryan1736/FootballIQ/README.md

 - Team form and performance analysis using ML
 - Smart recommendation system for teams and players

-### 📊 Advanced Analytics
+### 🚀 Platform Enhancements
+- Real-time live match updates using WebSockets
-- Player vs Player comparison system
+- Notification system for favorite teams
-- Team performance analytics dashboard
+- Advanced search and filtering
+- More leagues and competitions
-- Tactical and statistical visualizations
+- Microservices and cloud scalability exploration
-- Historical trend analysis

 ---